 August 2018 - Present.

-This exam explores the skills necessary for group work practice.
-It emphasizes basic theory about groups and group process, demonstrates necessary skills for effective practice and focuses on the practice of these skills; and examines techniques to deal with the challenges of diversity in groups.
+This course explores the skills necessary for group work practice, with emphasis on basic theory about groups and group process.
+Instruction demonstrates necessary skills for effective practice and focuses on the practice of these skills; and examines techniques to deal with the challenges of diversity in groups.

 In the upper division baccalaureate degree category, 3 semester hours in Social Sciences, Social Work, Addiction Counseling, Psychology, Mental Health, or Counseling (8/18).